 There is also a strong business case for accessibility.
 Accessibility overlaps with other best practices such as mobile web design, device independence, multi-modal interaction, usability, design for older users, and search engine optimization (SEO).
 Accessible websites can have better search results, reduced maintenance costs, increased audience reach, and demonstrate corporate social responsibility (CSR).

+Web accessibility is required by law in some cases.

-More Info
+More Info on Accessibility is Important

 Details on business benefits are in Developing a Web Accessibility Business Case for Your Organization.